On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

+We found specific evidence of this behavior by studying individual high-complexity patients.
+Fig.~\ref{fig9} depicts the opioid doses suggested for a patient with an ECI of 21.
+In this scenario, the conservative dosing approach displayed by \(\pi_{\phi_B}\) aligns with clinical guidelines for fragile patients \cite{pain_guidelines}.

-Fig. \ref{fig10} further illustrates that propofol use patterns were one of the key differences between the two policies.
-In fact, when stratifying the association between mortality and clinician-agent agreement by individual medications, propofol use can be identified as the primary driver for $\pi_{\phi_B}$'s association with lower mortality.
-This finding is consistent with prior adult ICU studies of opioid-propofol-based sedation and analgesia, which suggest that balanced regimens were associated with improved length of stay and mechanical ventilation outcomes when compared to opioid-dominant sedation \cite{opioid_propofol1, opioid_propofol2, opioid_propofol3}.
+Fig.~\ref{fig10} shows that, when stratifying the relationship between mortality and clinician-agent agreement by individual medications, propofol was indeed a primary contribution to \(\pi_{\phi_B}\)'s association with lower mortality.
+This is consistent with prior studies on opioid-propofol-based sedation and analgesia, which suggest that balanced regimens were associated with improved length of stay and mechanical ventilation outcomes when compared to opioid-dominant sedation \cite{opioid_propofol1, opioid_propofol2, opioid_propofol3}.